Who is this guide for?

 Choose a platform your employees can easily access with your information all in one place.
 The same resources should be available on any device at any time.
 Doing so makes it more likely your front-line employees will engage.

-Last, all employees should have access.
-If you choose a software platform for your store communication and execution, veer away from platforms that charge by the user; you don’t want there to be a cost avoidance to getting all of your employees on board.
 Employees that can’t access a platform miss announcements, essential information and are less empowered to problem solve on their own.
-This thwarts communication and works against compliance and proper execution.
+This thwarts communication and works against awareness and proper execution.
 Remember, your customers do not care if an employee works 4 hours per week or 40 hours, every employee is a brand ambassador.

 Accessible and streamlined communication can have valuable returns for your business.
-Now let’s look at some essentials all organizations, whether you have two or 2,000, locations, should communicate.
+Now let’s look at some essentials all organizations, whether you have two or 2,000, sites, should communicate.
 We have broken down our communication suggestions into two categories: merchandising and operations.

 Merchandising

 Technically, the category of retail merchandising comprises everything a customer perceives when they encounter your store: window displays, lighting, store layout, signage, product display, POS promotions.
 Your layout and merchandising operating procedures should be comprehensive: When should displays be updated?
 What type of lighting is expected in fitting rooms?
 How should products be placed on shelves?
-Merchandising is so important, we have an entire category dedicated to merchandising on our blog to help you with merchandising best practices.
-We also have how to’s and checklists to help you conduct merchandising audits or update your merchandising standards.

 Here, we want to focus on two components that should be included in any merchandising policy and readily communicated because they are known revenue drivers: branding and promotions.